nhoefflin/SOCAnalyst/README.md

 ### Reports
-- I designed the following to assist VSI with quickly identifying specific information:
+- I designed the following reports to assist VSI with quickly identifying specific information:

 #### SignatureID
   - A report with a table of signatures and associated SignatureID.